seco/OnStepESPServer/README.md

 Once the firmware is on the module simply connect the serial interface lines to OnStep's Serial1 port similar to how a Bluetooth module would be connected.

 These modules require more power than the 3.3v regulator on a Mega2560 can supply so the WeMos or NodeMCU with on-board regulator can be handy.
 The Teensy3.2's 3.3v regulator will run an ESP-01.
 This should work with OnStep on any Platform (Mega2560, Teensy3.2, and Launchpad TM4C.)
-The Teensy3.2 is well tested with it.
+OnStep running on the Teensy3.2 is well tested with it.